Carrooi/Node-Simq/README.md

 ## NPM modules

 You can also use modules from npm, but be carefull with this, because of usages of internal modules, which are not implemented in browser or in SimQ.
-If SimQ finds dopendency on some core module, it will show you message in terminal.

-These modules are not configured in any config file, but are loaded automatically when there is node_module folder.
-SimQ will look for depenedencies of these modules and pack them also to your package automatically.
-Then you can require them.

 `terminal`:
 ```